Burak Giray, Ph.D.

 My research examines the effectiveness of international organizations in conflict settings, with a particular focus on UN peacekeeping.
 I use quantitative and experimental methods to study how political incentives, local legitimacy, and troop-contributing country behavior shape peacekeeping outcomes.

 Previously, as a DAAD PRIME Fellow (2023–2024), I held positions at the Hertie School and Uppsala University.
-During this period, I developed an original dataset tracking field-level peacekeeping activities across missions, enabling more fine-grained analysis of how mandates are implemented and how peacekeepers influence conflict dynamics and local support.
+During this period, I developed an original dataset tracking field-level peacekeeping activities across missions using the social media communications of UN peacekeeping operations.
+This dataset now enables me to conduct more fine-grained analyses of how mandates are implemented and how peacekeepers influence conflict dynamics and local support.

 I received my Ph.D. in Political Science from the University of Houston.
 My dissertation, UN Peacekeeping Operations: Conflicting Interests and Effectiveness, examines how troop-contributing countries’ motivations shape mission outcomes and can undermine impartiality and civilian protection.